Disney Wish

+The Wish class is slightly larger than the preceding Dream class, with a gross tonnage of approximately 144,000, compared with about 130,000 for Dream-class ships, while retaining the same number of guest cabins.
+During development, the class was known internally as the Triton class.
+The class also marked several firsts for Disney Cruise Line, including the adoption of liquefied natural gas (LNG) as a lower-emission fuel and the use of azimuthing podded propulsion (Azipod).

 History

 In March 2016, Disney Cruise Line announced that it had commissioned two new ships, described as larger than Disney Dream and Disney Fantasy but with an equivalent number of staterooms.
 A third ship of the class was announced on July 15, 2017, at the D23 Expo.
 In March 2018, Disney Cruise Line released the first rendering of its new generation of cruise ships.
 The 140,000-ton cruise liners would be LNG-powered and would accommodate at least 2,500 guests.
 In January 2019, the codename for the class of ship was confirmed as Triton in public documents published by Port Canaveral.
 However it is now following the standard naming of class after the first ship.